CLIMADA-project/climada_petals/doc/index.rst

 Installation
 ---------

-The details for the installation can be found here: https://climada-python.readthedocs.io/en/stable/guide/Guide_Installation.html#Install-CLIMADA-petals-(optional) (Please copy and paste the whole link, also with the part "(optional)")
+The details for the installation can be found `here <https://climada-python.readthedocs.io/en/stable/guide/Guide_Installation.html#Install-CLIMADA-petals-(optional)>`_.

 ---------
 Tutorials